 Long nanopore reads enable calling of SVs across the genome with high precision and recall

-To assess the performance of SV calling with nanopore sequencing, the human genome GM24385 was sequenced on the PromethION device (Figure 2).
+To assess the performance of SV calling with nanopore sequencing, the human genome GM24385 was sequenced on the PromethION device (Table 1).
 Structural variants were called and evaluated against the Genome In A Bottle (GIAB) v0.6 high confidence truth set.

 Nanopore technology is highly scalable.
 Large plant and animal genome SV surveys can be performed to high depth of coverage on the powerful PromethION device, or SVs in smaller genomes can be thoroughly assessed on the portable Flongle and MinION, whilst the GridION offers the flexibility to scale up or down to match your experimental goals.
-Targeted sequencing can also be used to enrich for SVs of interest, including PCR-free targeting of large SVs in any region of the genome using CRISPR/Cas9-mediated enrichment.
+Targeted sequencing can also be used to enrich for SVs of interest, including PCR-free targeting of large SVs in any region of the genome using adaptive sampling — a unique on-device enrichment methodology — or Cas9 targeted sequencing.
 With simple library preparation, in as little as ten minutes, and real-time sequencing and analysis, including a dedicated SV analysis pipeline, nanopore sequencing is a powerful tool for the study of SVs.

 How can I best call structural variation with Oxford Nanopore?